tomdionysus/CoffeeCloud/docs/writing_modules.md

 ## Modules

-`.coffee` modules in the `clouadformation` directory and subdirectories are the basic unit for building templates, e.g.:
+`.coffee` modules in the `cloudformation` directory and subdirectories are the basic unit for building templates, e.g.:

 ```coffeescript
 module.exports =